jacobabiola/invoiced/README.md

 Deposits may come from any address
 Client can make deposits by milestone
 Milestone payments can be variable in size
-Custom arbitration can be set (LexDAO or any Ethereum Address) Client can deposit more than the total amount (for gratuity) Tokens accidentally sent directly to invoice can be recovered
+Custom arbitration can be set ( any Ethereum Address) Client can deposit more than the total amount (for gratuity) Tokens accidentally sent directly to invoice can be recovered